The Role of Mass and Environment on Satellite distributions around Milky Way analogs in the Romulus25 simulation: Analog and Satellite Identification

-To investigate further, we looked at the quenched fraction values of our individual systems plotted against D$_{MW+}$.
-Figure \ref{fig:QvE} shows these values where pairs are identified as having D$_{MW+}< 1$ Mpc.
-The figure shows data for our M$_*$ and M$_K$+Env.~samples (both R$_{\text{vir}}$ and 300 kpc), where vertical lines identify analogs present in both samples with differing quenched fractions, and the colors of each point represent the number of satellites in each system.
-We find that the average quenched fraction (denoted by the red diamonds, arbitrarily placed near 1 Mpc) is higher amongst pairs than isolated analogs, though the magnitude of this difference is not ubiquitous across our samples (see Section \ref{sec:disc_pair} for discussion).
-We also find that in the switch from 300 kpc to R$_{\text{vir}}$ when identifying satellites, hosts typically have either the same or lower quenched fractions and a higher satellite count.
-This indicates that restricting satellites to within 300 kpc for this host range is more likely to exclude satellites, and that the satellites beyond 300 kpc are predominantly star forming; though this is still only when considering satellites with M$_*>10^8$ M$_\odot$.
-These results are consistent with those found in the TNG50 simulation \citep{Engler22}.
-If we apply the surface brightness cut to satellites advocated by \citet{Font22}, we find that while the resultant averaged quenched fractions are lower, the difference between the isolated group and pairs remains relatively constant.
+To look for a trend with environment, we examined the quenched fractions of our systems plotted against $D_{MW+}$.
+Figure \ref{fig:QvE} bins our analogs in $D_{MW+}$ space, and shows the quenched fraction of all satellites hosted by analogs in each bin.
+Again, pairs are identified as having $D_{MW+}< 1$ Mpc.
+The figure shows data for our $M_*$ and $M_K$+Env.~samples (both $R_{\text{vir}}$ and 300 kpc), where the color of each point represents the number of satellites in each bin.
+We find that the average quenched fraction is higher among pairs than isolated analogs, though the magnitude of this difference is not ubiquitous across our samples (see Section \ref{sec:disc_pair} for discussion).
+In fact, while not shown in the plot, the $M_{\text{vir}}$ criteria exhibit no notable difference in the average quenched fractions of paired and isolated analogs.
+We also find that in the switch from 300 kpc to $R_{\text{vir}}$ when identifying satellites, hosts typically have either the same or lower quenched fractions and a higher satellite count.
+This indicates that restricting satellites to within 300 kpc for this host range is more likely to exclude satellites, and that the satellites beyond 300 kpc are predominantly star forming; though this is still only when considering satellites with $M_*>10^8$ $M_\odot$.
+In applying the surface brightness cut in subplots (c) and (d) we find that, while the resultant averaged quenched fractions are lower, the difference between the isolated group and pairs notably increases in all samples.

+Similar to Figure \ref{fig:NsatVsEnv}, this difference between our `pairs' and `isolated' subsamples is largely driven by the most isolated bin, where the quenched fractions are extremely low.
+This, again, could be alluding to a strong environmental effect on satellite quenching in the highly isolated regime that we do not quite capture in R{\sc omulus}25.
+This result is at odds with the aforementioned study of TNG50 by \citet{Engler23}, as well as the study of FIRE-2 by \citet{Samuel22}, both of whom find no difference in quenching between isolated and paired analogs.
+However, the simulations studied in \citet{Samuel22} are zoom-in simulations, and thus would not capture the large-scale isolation in which we begin to see differences between paired and isolated hosts.

+While this work does not consider signs of conformity within satellites, we did perform some cursory analysis on how the quenched fractions and number of hosted satellites relate to the instantaneous SFRs of our analogs.
+We find that the quenched fractions exhibit no notable trend with host SFR.
+In looking at the average number of hosted satellites, though, we do see a correlation of more populated systems having a higher host SFR.
+However, we believe this is just a reflection of the number satellites increasing with host mass, as scaling to sSFR largely removes this correlation.